The problem with pink Audience age range : 6 and older / In Theater

 Pre-show Movement Workshop

 Preparatory workshop related to the themes and form of the show.
-Led by a professional dancer, this workshop before the show will allow young people to discover and experiment with different ways of putting their bodies into play and creating bridges between words and movement.
-This activity, lasting 60 minutes, is included in the price.
+Led by a professional dancer, this 60 minutes workshop before the show will allow young people to discover and experiment with different ways of putting their bodies into play and creating bridges between words and movement.

 Study Guide with educational tracks